-- If the size of the message received from the server is not greater than the size of SMB2 TRANSFORM\HEADER as specified in section 2.2.41, the client MUST discard the message. - If the Flags/EncryptionAlgorithm in the SMB2 TRANSFORM\HEADER is not 0x0001, the client MUST discard the message. - The client MUST look up the session in the Connection.
-Session Table using the Session Id in the SMB2 TRANSFORM\HEADER of the response.
-If the session is not found, the response MUST be discarded. - The client MUST decrypt the message using Session.DecryptionKey.
+- If the size of the message received from the server is not greater than the size of SMB2 TRANSFORM\HEADER as specified in section 2.2.41, the client MUST discard the message disconnect the connection as specified in section 3.2.7.1. - If the Flags/EncryptionAlgorithm in the SMB2 TRANSFORM\HEADER is not 0x0001, the client MUST discarddisconnect the message connection as specified in section 3.2.7.1. - The client MUST look up the session in the Connection.SessionTable using the SessionId in the SMB2 TRANSFORM\HEADER of the response.
+If the session is not found, the response MUST be discardedclient MUST disconnect the connection as specified in section 3.2.7.1. - The client MUST decrypt the message using Session.DecryptionKey.
 If Connection.Dialect is "3.1.1", the algorithm specified by Connection.CipherId is used.
 Otherwise, the AES-128-CCM algorithm is used.
 The client passes in the Nonce, OriginalMessageSize, Flags/EncryptionAlgorithm, and SessionId fields of the SMB2 TRANSFORM\HEADER and the encrypted SMB2 message as the Optional Authenticated Data input for the algorithm.
 If decryption succeeds, the client MUST compare the signature in the SMB2 TRANSFORM\HEADER with the signature returned by the decryption algorithm.
-If signature verification succeeds, the client MUST then continue processing the decrypted packet, as specified in subsequent sections.
-If signature verification fails, the client MUST fail the application request with an implementation-specific error. - If signature verification succeeds, the client MUST perform the following: - If ProtocolId in the header of the decrypted message is 0x424d53FD indicating a nested encrypted message, the client MUST disconnect the connection. - If ProtocolId in the header of the decrypted message is 0x424d53FC indicating a nested compressed message, the client MUST decompress the message as specified in section 3.2.5.1.10.
+If signature verification fails, the client MUST faildisconnect the application request with an implementation-specific errorconnection as specified in section 3.2.7.1. - If signature verification succeeds, the client MUST perform the following: - If ProtocolId in the header of the decrypted message is 0x424d53FD 0x424d53FD indicating a nested encrypted message, the client MUST disconnect the connection as specified in section 3.2.7.1. - If ProtocolId in the header of the decrypted message is 0x424d53FC0x424d53FC indicating a nested compressed message, the client MUST decompress the message as specified in section 3.2.5.1.101.2.